jackhudsonnnn/p2picks_football/promptEngineering/p2picks.md

 Implementation notes (server-first):
 - Active → Pending flips are performed server-side.
 - System messages for `pending`, `resolved`, and `washed` are emitted by database triggers.
-- Random client-side outcomes are disabled by default; server is the source of truth.
+- Server is the source of truth.

 ---